-Ben appeared on behalf of the claimants (led by Philip Havers QC) in Dulgheriu v Ealing LBC EWHC.
+Ben appeared on behalf of the claimants (led by Philip Havers QC) in Dulgheriu v Ealing LBC EWCA Civ 1490.
 This concerned the implementation by Ealing Council of a Public Spaces Protection Order (“buffer zone”) under s.59 of the Crime Policing and Anti-Social Behaviour Act 2014.
 The Order prevents people from expressing views relating to abortion in the vicinity of an abortion clinic in Ealing.
 The case raises important issues relating to the use of these controversial anti-social behaviour measures and articles 8 (right to private and family life), 9 (freedom of religion), 10 (freedom of expression) and 11 (freedom of assembly) of the ECHR.
 This case was recently considered by the Court of Appeal.
 For press coverage, see here and here.
+This case is pending an application for permission to appeal to the Supreme Court.

 Ben is currently acting as junior counsel to the Independent Inquiry into Child Sexual Abuse (IICSA).
 He recently appeared with Fiona Scolding QC at the Inquiry hearing into abuse within the Anglican Church, specifically by former bishop Peter Ball.
 For press coverage, see here and here.
 He is also currently instructed in the Effective Leadership in Child Protection strand of the Inquiry.